WOMEN'S SOCCER | Second Half Lifts Hoyas Past Colonials

 Updated: Monday, August 20, 2012 10:08

-Although the Hoyas were scoreless on 11 shots in the first half, two good ones after the intermission let Georgetown break open the women’s soccer season opener and defeat George Washington, 2-0.
+Although the Hoyas were scoreless on eleven shots in the first half, two good ones after the intermission let Georgetown break open the women’s soccer season opener and defeat George Washington, 2-0.

-The Blue and Gray, who saw six seniors graduate from last year’s squad, were not consistently sharp against the Colonials in Friday's 91-degree heat.
-But in the end, it was the second-half goals, one from junior forward Colleen Dinn and one from freshman midfielder Marina Paul, that counted.
+The Blue and Gray, who saw six seniors graduate from last year’s squad, were not always sharp against the Colonials on a hot afternoon where the mercury reached 91 degrees.
+But in the end, it was the second-half goals, one from junior forward Colleen Dinn and one from freshman midfielder Marina Paul, which counted.

-“The performance was OK.
-I thought we could have played a bit better, but it's hot, and competitive games have more edge than exhibition games.
-I really can't complain, because we weren't really in trouble,” Head Coach Dave Nolan told guhoyas.com after the game.
+“The performance was okay.
+I thought we could have played a bit better, but it's hot and competitive games have more edge than exhibition games.
+I really can't complain because we weren't really in trouble,” Head Coach Dave Nolan told GUHoyas.com after the game.

 Once Ulrick came out of the game and Georgetown emerged from the locker room, however, it was a different story.

-Dinn scored the first goal in the 56th minute off an assist from sophomore forward Jessica Clinton, who passed the ball from the top of the box.
+Junior forward Colleen Dinn scored the first goal in the 56th minute off an assist from sophomore forward Jessica Clinton who passed the ball from the top of the box.
 Sophomore midfielder Daphne Corboz also earned an assist on the play, which she started by getting the ball ahead to Clinton.

-Dinn struck again on the second goal, when she sent the ball to Paul, who scored for her first time in college on the Hoyas' second and final goal of the game.
+Dinn struck again on the second goal, when she sent the ball to freshman midfielder Marina Paul, who earned her first collegiate coal on the Hoyas second and final goal of the game.

-Hamstrung by the Blue and Gray’s defense, the Colonials managed only five shots the entire game.
-Redshirt freshman goalie Emma Newins successfully deflected all of them, earning three saves on the afternoon.
+Hamstrung by the Blue and Gray’s defense, the Colonials only managed five shots the entire game but redshirt freshman goalie Emma Newins successfully deflected all of them, earning three saves on the afternoon.

 Up next for Georgetown is a road trip to face Delaware on Sunday at 1 p.m.
-After Friday’s game, Nolan noted that the Blue Hens are a bit fresher than the Hoyas but hoped that cooling temperatures would help lift his team on Sunday.
+After Friday’s game, Nolan noted that the Blue Hens are a bit fresher than the Hoyas but hoped that cooling temperatures would help left his team Sunday.